denoland/nextgen-install/aws/README.md

 Finally, run `terraform init` to initialize the Terraform configuration and run `terraform apply` to create the resources.

+:warning: `terraform apply` will not complete until a certificate for the domain is issued by AWS and validated.
+Certificate validation requires DNS delegation to AWS, which is covered in the next section.
+Please proceed to [DNS Configuration](#dns-configuration) while `terraform apply` is running.

 Take note of the outputs of the plan, you'll need these values later to configure your Deno Cluster installation.

-:warning: `secret_access_key` output is sensitive and should be treated as a secret. run `terraform output secret_access_key` to get the value.
+:note: `secret_access_key` output is sensitive and should be treated as a secret. run `terraform output secret_access_key` to get the value.

 ## DNS Configuration